FAQs

 Unlike in the U.S. where students are regularly checked via quizzes and midterm exams to see if they are doing their homework and keeping up, German professors simply assume you are doing the required preparation for each class session.
 Students are expected to be independently reliable when it comes to being on top of course requirements, such as what readings should have been read by such and such a date, when papers are due or when exams are given.

 German university course syllabi often contain much less detail than in the U.S. To students accustomed to the U.S. style of higher education, this may seem at first very lax, unorganized or even "easy."
 But JYM students usually soon begin to appreciate this way of learning as quite liberating, but also comes with a lot of personal responsibility.
+See our recommendations for students in the natural and physical sciences and business.
 By the end of the semester, students are expected to have done the required work on their own, without constant monitoring as in the U.S.

 You may have only one chance to demonstrate that you've done that work when the one and only Hausarbeit (housework) is due or when the one and only course examination comes around at the end of the semester.
 Ultimately, the challenge of having taken several courses at LMU and of having witnessed first-hand what higher education is like in Germany is a very rewarding experience that JYM alumni remember with pride many, many years after their participation in JYM.